MA in Religious Studies: Contemplative Religions

 The MA Religious Studies degree offers two concentrations: Contemplative Religions and Indo-Tibetan Buddhism.

 This 45-credit concentration is designed for students who wish to join the academic study of comparative religions with interreligious dialogue, contemplative practice, and personal investigation.
-Students develop literacy in the living practice traditions of a variety of world religions, with special emphasis on integrating the mystical contemplative dimension with the teachings and other aspects of the traditions as well as on learning interreligious dialogue skills for communicating across religious differences in an environment of global pluralism.
+Students develop literacy in the living practice traditions of a variety of world religions, with special emphasis on integrating the mystical contemplative dimension with the texts, teachings, and other aspects of the traditions.
+Students also learn interreligious dialogue skills for communicating across religious differences in an environment of global pluralism.
 Students work with faculty members who are both academically and spiritually trained in the teachings and practices of their respective traditions.

-The degree program concludes with an oral comprehensive exam as well as a master’s paper or project.
+The degree program concludes with an oral comprehensive exam as well as a master’s project paper.

 Toll Free: 800-772-6951